Quality competent authorities

 - it stimulates you to keep focusing on product improvement and innovation

 Nigerian organizations for quality assurance

 There are numerous QCAs in Nigeria.
-These institutions are focusing on specific areas of quality assurance.
-They therefore also issue different certificates.
+These institutions focus on specific areas of quality assurance.
+They therefore issue different certificates.
 The main (fully accredited) Nigerian agencies and laboratories are listed below.
 These can be split up into two groups: